chameleon-system/chameleon-base/UPGRADE-6.3.md

 - Added CSS class migration in TCMSRender::DrawButton method for backwards compatibility

 .input-sm > .form-control-sm
-- Almost all TCMSField classes and twig templates
+- Almost all TCMSField classes and Twig templates
 - Some list managers
 - Some TCMSTableEditor classes